SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

     > Note: Ensure a unique file name without special characters except "_".

-    > Note: The response contains many entities, which you don't require for this integration scenario.
+    > Note: The response contains many entities that you don't require for this integration scenario.
 It's sufficient to use a self-contained excerpt of the complete $metadata file.
-For the example described here, you can use the file [b1_sbs_v2.edmx](../../../tree/main-multi-tenant/external_resources/b1_sbs_v2.edmx).
+For the example described here, you can use the file [b1_sbs_v2.edmx](../../../tree/main-multi-tenant-features/external_resources/b1_sbs_v2.edmx).

 3. In SAP Business Application Studio, to import the SAP Business One OData service into the SAP Cloud Application Programming Model (CAP) project, create a folder with the name `external_resources` in the root folder of the application.